What are Electrolytes?

 Electrolytes help to regulate water distribution, govern acid base balance and transmit nerve impulses.
 They also contribute to energy generation and blood clotting.
 This table summarizes the functions of each of the body’s major electrolytes.

-Corrosion cells are of three basic types.
+Electrochemical cells are of three basic types.
 The electrolytic cell, the galvanic cell, and the concentration cell.
 All such cells are similar in that they have four basic components.
 These components are

 - The electrolyte is the current-carrying medium between the anode and cathode.
 It usually is homogeneous in an aqueous solution, but in moist soil, it may vary locally as to concentration or kind of dissolved chemicals.